AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

     int b = 1;
     SWAP (int, a, b)

-Ada offers a way to declare this kind of function as a generic, that is a function that is written after static arguments, such as a parameter:
+Ada offers a way to declare this kind of functions as a generic, that is, a function that is written after static arguments, such as a parameter:

 [Ada]